Back to prior page Go to next page

 But Carpenter's main claim to fame were the four B-westerns he self promoted in the '50s - SON OF THE RENEGADE ('53) distributed by Schwarz again through United Artists; LAWLESS RIDER ('54) directed by stunt great Yakima Canutt and produced by longtime Gene Autry associate Alex Gordon - again released by U.A.; OUTLAW TREASURE ('55) directed by B-vet Oliver Drake and distributed independently by Amco; and finally, I KILLED WILD BILL HICKOK ('56) directed by another stunt legend, Richard Talmadge.
 This one was even shot in Eastman Color.

 Jack Schwarz was again involved in distribution through his own Equity Studios.
 For unknown reasons, on the last two, Carpenter listed himself as writer/producer but billed himself while acting as John Forbes.
-Besides the name directors Johnny associated himself with, he'd also hire two or three name actors --- Douglass Dumbrille, Frankie Darro, Noel Neill (LAWLESS RIDER); Jack Ingram, Henry Wills (SON OF THE RENEGADE); Adele Jergens, Glenn Langan, Michael Whalen (OUTLAW TREASURE) and Tom Brown, Helen Westcott, Denver Pyle (I KILLED WILD BILL HICKOK).
+Besides the name directors Johnny associated himself with, he'd also hire two or three name actors --- Douglass Dumbrille, Frankie Darro, Noel Neill (LAWLESS RIDER); Jack Ingram, Henry Wills (SON OF THE RENEGADE); Adele Jergens, Glenn Langan, Michael Whalen (OUTLAW TREASURE), and Tom Brown, Helen Westcott, Denver Pyle (I KILLED WILD BILL HICKOK).

-To round out the casts in his films, Johnny fell back on friends and a stock company of regulars --- his brother Frank, Kenne Duncan, Whitey Hughes, Bill Coontz (aka Bill Foster), Verne Teters, Lou Roberson (brother of John Wayne stunt double Chuck Roberson), Bill Chaney, Roy Canada, Alyn Lockwood and Bill Ward.
+To round out the casts in his films, Johnny fell back on friends and a stock company of regulars - his brother Frank, Kenne Duncan, Whitey Hughes, Bill Coontz (aka Bill Foster), Verne Teters, Lou Roberson (brother of John Wayne stunt double Chuck Roberson), Bill Chaney, Roy Canada, Alyn Lockwood and Bill Ward.
 Bob Burns, who'd starred in a few silent 2-reelers at Universal and had played character roles all through the '30s and '40s, wound up his career with a part in LAWLESS RIDER.
 Carpenter went back to stunt work and roles as a heavy after I KILLED WILD BILL HICKOK.

-In 1956, he appeared on eight episodes of the Russell Hayden produced JUDGE ROY BEAN with Edgar Buchanan, filmed on Hayden's ranch in Pioneertown, CA. Johnny's also seen in RED SUNDOWN ('56) with Rory Calhoun, WILD HERITAGE ('58) with Will Rogers Jr., NO PLACE TO LAND ('58), TOMBOY AND THE CHAMP ('61) and 7TH COMMANDMENT ('61).
+In 1956, he appeared on eight episodes of the Russell Hayden produced JUDGE ROY BEAN with Edgar Buchanan, filmed on Hayden's ranch in Pioneertown, California.
+Johnny's also seen in RED SUNDOWN ('56) with Rory Calhoun, WILD HERITAGE ('58) with Will Rogers Jr., NO PLACE TO LAND ('58), TOMBOY AND THE CHAMP ('61) and 7TH COMMANDMENT ('61).
 Johnny never gave up hope on producing another B-western.
 Leading lady Beatrice Gray, who'd worked opposite Hoot Gibson, Bob Steele, Kirby Grant and Johnny Mack Brown in the '40s, was Carpenter's 'wife' for a small scene in WILD HERITAGE.
 For our book Westerns Women (McFarland 1999) she told us:

 "He talked me into investing $10,000 up front to finance a western script he called 'Johnny Ringo', which he'd direct.
 Everyone would get paid when it sold.
 It was shot in Jacksboro, a small town in Texas.
 One day, the leading lady's (Elaine Walker) husband misunderstandably told them (the cast) that I had money to pay their salaries.
 He organized a work stoppage only halfway into the film.
 So, it had to be shut down.
 I returned to L.A. minus my 10 grand.
 Johnny kept the film.
 I'd sure like to see it!
 What there is of it!"